 Still, whenever we’re out camping, we must remain environmentally conscious and conscientious.
 If we need to dump gray water, we ought to first make sure that we’re using biodegradable products.
 And in order to avoid contamination, we should never dump it near lakes, rivers, or other water sources.

 Above all, we should never dump black water in the wilderness.
 If we need to empty the containers, we can do that before our trip or when we find a proper RV dump station.

-If your worried about being without power check out our solar guide for some great tips on setting up solar kits to get power when your in the middle of the forest or dessert.
+If your worried about being without power check out our solar guide for some great tips on setting up solar kits to get power when you are in the middle of the forest or desert.

 Camping outdoors is probably the best way to reconnect with nature and relieve the stress caused by our daily lives.
 Pop-up campers are great for that because they are lightweight, as well as easy to tow and store in garages.
 They provide only the amenities we need, and that’s why they weigh so little.